Tsubasa wa Iranai

 "Tsubasa wa Iranai" (翼はいらない) is the 44th single by the Japanese idol girl group AKB48.
 It was released in Japan on June 1, 2016.
 It was number-one on the Oricon Weekly Singles Chart with 1,441,000 copies sold.
 The song also reached number-one on the Billboard Japan Hot 100.
 It was the best-selling single of 2016 in Japan, with 2.507 million copies according to Billboard Japan and 1,519,387 copies according to Oricon.

 Background

 The single marks the first time Mion Mukaichi holds the center position in the choreography for the title track of a single by AKB48.
 It will also be the first time for NMB48 member Ririka Sutō (須藤凜々花) to participate in the title track of a single by AKB48.
 Tsubasa wa Iranai is the last AKB48 single to feature NMB48 member Miyuki Watanabe, prior to her departure from the AKB48 group in August 2016.
-Shizuka Oya, who didn’t participate in any A-Sides since Suzukake Nanchara, made her first management-chosen senbatsu appearance in this single.
+Shizuka Oya, who didn’t participate in any A-Sides since Suzukake Nanchara, made her first management-chosen senbatsu appearance in the title track.